 When it comes to a rooting hormone, it’s best to take a small amount out of the pot you purchased and put it in another small pot.

 After using the rooting hormone on all your cuttings, throw away any remaining amount.
-This will reduce the chance for spreading diseases to other cuttings.
+This will reduce the chance of spreading diseases to other cuttings.